Accumulated Mutations Create A Cellular Mosaic In Our Bodies

 "And the fact that [these mutations] already appear in normal cells means we need to be more cautious about detection of early events of cancer," Yizhak says.

 "We need to distinguish between ones that eventually could become cancer and ones that maybe are on a dead end and will never become cancers," Getz adds.
-"And I don't think we don't know yet what dictates what path the cells would take."
+"And I don't think we know yet what dictates what path the cells would take."

 "I think we have to be very cautious in interpreting the results," says Jinghui Zhang, chair of computational biology at St. Jude Children's Research Hospital.
 Though many of the mutations in these seemingly healthy cells are also known to contribute to cancer, she agrees with Getz that it's hard to sort out what might be considered pre-cancerous versus mutations that are benign.

 Zhang also expected to see this pattern in other tissues that are rapidly growing and replenishing themselves, such as cells in the colon.
-But in this study, colon cells did not appear to contain many mutated populations.
+But in this study, colon cells did not appear to contain many mutant populations.

-Yizhak suspects that's the case because the sample of colon cells used in her study didn't contain a lot of the cell types that normally proliferate.
-The tissue she used was developed for a completely different study – she simply took advantage of this large sample of tissue.
+Yizhak suspects that is the case because the sample of colon cells used in her study didn't contain a lot of the cell types that normally proliferate.
+The tissue she used was developed for a completely different study — she simply took advantage of this large sample of tissue.

-"It's an interesting paper," says Jay Shendure , a Howard Hughes Medical Institute investigator at the University of Washington, and scientific director of the Brotman Baty Institute in Seattle.
+"It's an interesting paper," says Jay Shendure, a Howard Hughes Medical Institute investigator at the University of Washington and scientific director of the Brotman Baty Institute in Seattle.
 He says it may be a bit unsettling to realize that we're actually made up of a gradually changing mosaic of cells.
 But it doesn't bother him.
-"I think we should feel okay about it," he says.
+"I think we should feel OK about it," he says.

 He thinks of these mutations as a record of the changes that we accumulate as we grow from a single fertilized egg into an adult human being.